bloominstituteoftechnology/web-module-project-HTTP/README.md

 ### Stretch goals
 - Make the added DeleteMovieModal appear and be reacted to before deletion occurs.
-- Add in add to favorites functionality.
+- Add in `addToFavorites` functionality.
 When the favorite button is pushed in the `Movie` component, make sure that when the favorite button is pushed, the id and name of the currently viewed into the favorite state slice in `App.js.`
 - For extra credit, ensure that only unique movies can be added as favorites.
 Consider the `.find` method for arrays.
 - Add in some Style!